El Último Concierto

 El Último Concierto (Spanish for The Last Concert) is a live album recorded by Argentine rock band Soda Stereo.
-The album was released in 1997 (see 1997 in music) as two different albums, El Último Concierto A and El Último Concierto B. The album was recorded live on 20 September 1997, at the River Plate Stadium, Buenos Aires, and it was the last concert by the band before their definitive break up.
+The album was released in 1997 as two different albums, El Último Concierto A and El Último Concierto B. The album features live tracks, mostly taken from their concert on 20 September 1997 at the River Plate Stadium, Buenos Aires.
+It was the last concert by the band before their definitive break up.
 The DVD of the concert was released in 2005.

 Some of the songs played are missing on both formats ("Sobredosis de TV" and "Juego de seducción").
 The DVD is more thorough, featuring the two missing songs from the CDs, but excluding one ("Claroscuro").